Logius-standaarden/API-Design-Rules/sections/designRules.md

 </div>

 <div class="rule" id="/core/date-time/timezone" data-type="technical">
-   <p class="rulelab">Allow all timezones in requests and use UTC in responses</p>
+   <p class="rulelab">Allow all timezone offsets in requests and use UTC in responses</p>
    <dl>
       <dt>Statement</dt>
       <dd>
-         <p>APIs MUST accept fields with timestamps with any timezone offset in requests.
-Fields in responses containing timestamps MUST be in UTC (e.g. <code>Z</code> as timezone offset).
+         <p>APIs MUST accept any timezone offset in fields in requests containing a datetime.
+Fields in responses containing a datetime MUST be in UTC (e.g. <code>Z</code> as timezone offset).
       </dd>
       <dt>Rationale</dt>
       <dd>